omegataupodcast/episode-prep/open/english/crispr.md

 * Gene Editing on Living cells seems to be new?
-  Practical, because no breeding of generations and generations in order to change genome.
+  Practical, because no breeding of generations and generations necessary in order to change genome.

-* Does (irrational) fear of GMOs carry over to CRISPR/Cas9 editing?
-* Do legal restrictions on GMOs apply to CRISPR edited organisms?

-The natural occuring thing
+From natural CRISPR to CRISPR/Cas9
 ------------------------------------------

 * CRISPR is actually a naturally-occurring, ancient defense